Xtopheerr/alx-pre_course/README.md

-Updating and commiting on my github interface fot the first time
+Updating and commiting on my github interface for the first time